 Diamond Head State Monument encompasses over 475 acres, including the interior and outer slopes of the crater.
 The trail to the summit of Le'ahi was built in 1908 as part of O'ahu's coastal defense system.
 You can still see the remains of bunkers and observation stations.

-What was thousands of years ago a large volcanic caldera has been flooded and subjected to centuries of wave erosion to produce one of the most popular snorkeling destinations in Hawaii.
+What were thousands of years ago a large volcanic caldera has been flooded and subjected to centuries of wave erosion to produce one of the most popular snorkeling destinations in Hawaii.

 Hanauma means "curved bay" in Hawaiian.
-Today its clear blue waters and beautiful reefs are home to thousands of tropical fish, green sea turtles and a controled number of snorkelers.
+Today its clear blue waters and beautiful reefs are home to thousands of tropical fish, green sea turtles and a controlled number of snorkelers.